Frequently Asked Questions

 Degradation of biodiversity is calculated in eco-costs via land-use change (LUC), see the webpage on this issue at this website

-Issue (2) requires to keep 3 different systems apart in the discussions:
+Issue (2), on the circularity of biogenic carbon requires to keep 3 different systems apart in the discussions:

 (c) Boreal forests in the Scandinavian countries: continuous clear cutting of small areas plus replanting.